-- For each 2 chamber colony (approx. 20,000 bees): 3-4 L treated syrup (approx. 1 gal) - For each 1 chamber colony (approx.12,000 bees): 2 L treated syrup (approx. 1/2 gal) - For each 5 frame colony (approx. 8,000 bees): - 1-2 L treated syrup (approx. 1/2 gal)

-• For each package colony:

-1-2 L treated syrup (approx. 1/2 gal)
+For each 2 chamber colony (approx. 20,000 bees): 3-4 L treated syrup (approx. 1 gal) For each 1 chamber colony (approx. 12,000 bees): 2 L treated syrup (approx. 1⁄2 gal) For each 5 frame colony (approx. 8,000 bees): 1-2 L treated syrup (approx. 1⁄2 gal) For each package colony: 1-2 L treated syrup (approx. 1⁄2 gal)

-Treatment with fumagillin, which may be necessary in the LATE WINTER (February-March), should follow the regime for SPRING TREATMENT (as described above).
+Treatment with Fumagilin-B[®], which may be necessary in the LATE WINTER (February-March), should follow the regime for SPRING TREATMENT (as described above).
 Prior to fall feeding of colonies, it may be advisable to have combs 2, 5, 7 and 9 empty in the second brood chamber for storage of the medicated syrup.

-RESEARCH HAS SHOWN THAT Oxytetracycline & Fumagillin MAY BE FED SAFELY AT THE SAME TIME PROVIDED THE DOSAGES DO NOT EXCEED THE RECOMMENDED RATES
+RESEARCH HAS SHOWN THAT OXYTETRACYCLINE & FUMAGILLIN MAY BE ADMINISTERED SAFELY AT THE SAME TIME PROVIDED THE DOSAGES DO NOT EXCEED THE RECOMMENDED RATES.
+FOR FURTHER INFORMATION ABOUT ANTIBIOTIC TREATMENT AND POSSIBLE INTERACTIONS, PLEASE CONTACT YOUR VETERINARIAN